 19.1 Should parents/carers be dissatisfied with the support provided, they must discuss their concerns directly with the school.
-This will be with the child's class teacher in the first instance, with whom any issues should be addressed.
+This will be with the child's class teacher/form tutor in the first instance, with whom any issues should be addressed.
 If this does not resolve the problem or allay the concern, the problem should be brought to a member of the leadership team, who will, where necessary, bring concerns to the attention of the Headteacher.
-In the unlikely event of this not resolving the issue, the parent\carer must make a formal complaint using Chantry Primary School's Complaints Procedure.
+In the unlikely event of this not resolving the issue, the parent\carer must make a formal complaint using the Chantry Community Primary School Complaints Procedure.